jraymond96/ft_ls/README.md

 ** My final graduate on this project is 107/100 **

-Cause of extra points : Powerfull of binary tree fonction and speed of my project (most speedy than real ls but normal because i have less option)
+Cause of extra points : Powerfull of binary tree fonction and speed of my project (most speedy than real ls because i have less option)

 ## OPTION handled